MySQL enables database administrators to expire account passwords manually, and to establish a policy for automatic

-It is also possible for an administrative user to reset the account password, but any existing sessions for the account remain restricted.
-Clients using the account must disconnect and reconnect before statements can be executed successfully.
+It is possible for an administrative user to reset the account password, but any existing sessions for the account remain restricted.
+A client using the account must disconnect and reconnect before statements can be executed successfully.

 It is possible to “reset” a password by setting it to its current value.
 As a matter of good policy, it is preferable to choose a different password.